CSAILVision/GazeCapture/README.md

-# Eye Tracking for Everyone Dataset Release
+# Eye Tracking for Everyone Code, Dataset and Models

 ## Introduction
-This is the README file for the official dataset release associated with the 2016 CVPR paper, "Eye Tracking for Everyone" by *Kyle Krafka, Aditya Khosla, Petr Kellnhofer, Harini Kannan, Suchendra Bhandarkar, Wojciech Matusik, and Antonio Torralba*.
+This is the README file for the official code, dataset and model release associated with the 2016 CVPR paper, "Eye Tracking for Everyone".

 The dataset release is broken up into three parts: